Adam Lyons VFC

 Meatless Farm, which was rescued from administration by VFC in June 2023, will continue to be stocked in the major multiples.
 It announced last week the reformulation of its Signature Burger and the launch of its Crispy Nuggets.

-According to The Grocer’s Top Products report, Meatless Farm saw sales decline by 4.7% last year compared with the year before.
+According to The Grocer’s Top Products report, Meatless Farm saw volume sales decline by 4.7% last year compared with the year before.

-Meanwhile, VFC has been temporarily withdrawn from the market, which was a “difficult but deliberate decision”.
+It comes as the VFC brand has been temporarily withdrawn from the market, which was a “difficult but deliberate decision”, Lyons said.
+VFC will now undergo a full reformulation programme to address concerns around ultra-processed foods.

 “We do not want to be part of the UPF problem – we want to be part of the solution,” said Lyons.
 “VFC will be repositioned and relaunched in 2027 with this ambition at its core.”